A checklist for buying new eyeglasses

 If this is your first pair of glasses, ask the eye care professional to explain in detail the different types of lenses.
 For higher powers, high-index materials may be the best solution for you to minimize the weight and thickness of the lenses.

-When the lenses have been determined using the trial frame in the refraction room, you should take the time, particularly if you are buying glasses for the first time, to look through the selected lenses for a while, to walk through the room wearing them, and perhaps to read text at a normal reading distance.
+When the lenses have been determined using the trial frame in the refraction room, you should take the time, particularly if you are buying glasses for the first time, to look through the selected lenses for a while, to walk through the room wearing them, and perhaps to read a text at a normal reading distance.

 If you are already used to wearing eyeglasses, you should take the opportunity to discuss in detail with your eye doctor what you particularly liked about your old glasses and what you felt was not ideal.
 Small details can be very important in this regard and make seeing with eyeglasses much more relaxed and comfortable.
-Lens technology and coating options are also enhanced on an ongoing basis.
+Lens technology and coating options are also enhanced on an onging basis.

 Reading glasses are the first pair of eyeglasses for many people.
 Generally, a distinction is made between two different types: normal reading glasses with conventional frames, and half-frame or half-moon glasses.
 With the half-frame glasses, you can look through the lenses when you lower your eyes, and see normally when you raise your eyes above the lenses.
 For both versions, the usual reading distance (i.e., the distance between your eyes and a book or an e-book reader) and the distance between your eyes are important factors in determining the optimum lens powers.
 It may be helpful to make a few notes at home in everyday situations before your eye examination, e.g.: how far from my face do I hold my mobile phone or book for reading while I am seated, and how far away when I am lying down?
 What’s the distance between my eyes and my laptop screen?
 Did you know, for example, that you hold your smartphone closer to your eyes than a book when you are reading?
 This valuable information helps your eye doctor to optimize your reading glasses for your vision habits.